Rabab53/DLA.jl/README.md

 ## 📌 Why Julia for Dense Linear Algebra?

-Traditionally, **LAPACK/BLAS** libraries have been optimized for **Fortran and C**, requiring separate implementations for different hardware and data types. **DLA.jl** leverages Julia’s **multiple dispatch, type inference, and metaprogramming capabilities** to dynamically generate optimized machine code, making it a future-proof alternative.
+Traditionally, linear algebra libraries have been optimized for **Fortran and C**, requiring separate implementations for different hardware and data types. **DLA.jl** leverages Julia’s **multiple dispatch, type inference, and metaprogramming capabilities** to dynamically generate optimized machine code, making it a future-proof alternative.

 ## 📈 Performance

-Benchmarks indicate that **DLA.jl** achieves performance **comparable to or better than** LAPACK and NVIDIA’s CUSOLVER for medium to large problem sizes.
+Benchmarks indicate that **DLA.jl** achieves performance **comparable to or better than** state-of-art for medium to large problem sizes.
 Key highlights:

 - **Close to native performance** across different data types.
 - **No need for separate CPU/GPU implementations**—a single API works across both.